jonaylor89/pythontut/Section1.md

 # Section 1: Functions, the building blocks of programming
 --------------------------------------------------------------

-A function is a container code
+A function is a container of code
-Most programs written in the real world are just Collections of function arranged in a particular manner Like building blocks
+Most programs written in the real world are just collections of function arranged in a particular manner like building blocks

 This function just prints out Hello World when 'called'